Nouns

 The lon particle precedes this noun phrase.

 This role is used for NPs that represent the time or space that the action occurs within.
-This role is related to the location/time role but it represents finite physical space or actual time periods.
-In English, this represents some of the senses of the word "for".
+This role is related to the location/time role but instead of describing a moment or point in time/space, this noun phrase represents a period or length of time/space.
+In English, this represents some of the senses of the word "for" or "until".

 - Latin